-Jira has numerous capacities and assuming it’s feeling the loss of an element you really want, add it by visiting the Atlassian Marketplace, an internet-based store where you can track down outsider programming to enhance Jira’s center abilities.
+Jira has numerous capacities, and assuming it’s feeling the loss of an element you want, add it by visiting the Atlassian Marketplace.
+You can track down outsider programming in this internet-based store to enhance Jira’s center abilities.

-Basically, Jira workflow plays an important role in project management and it is one of the important capabilities of Jira because it is used to show the entire process of the organization, provides control over the task, and tracks the issue.
-During the development phase, a single task goes from the different stages such as the pending stage, in progress, and completion stage when work is completed.
-So the Jira tool allows us to manage the entire workflow as per the organization’s requirements.
-If the organization wants to review the stage then we can add the review stage.
+Jira workflow plays an important role in project management, and it is one of the important capabilities of Jira because it is used to show the entire process of the organization, provides control over the task, and track the issue.
+During the development phase, a single task goes from the stages, such as the pending stage, in progress, and completion stage, when work is completed.
+So the Jira tool allows us to manage the entire workflow per the organization’s requirements.
+If the organization wants to review the stage, then we can add the review stage.

-This is one of the very important capabilities of the Jira tool, normally all projects need the report to track the entire progress of the project.
-With the help of the Jira report, we can track the team member’s work, as well as we can also discover project bottlenecks.
-Jira provides the different types of reports as shown in the below screenshot.
+This is one of the very important capabilities of the Jira tool; normally, all projects need a report to track the entire progress of the project.
+With the help of the Jira report, we can track the team member’s work as well as we can also discover project bottlenecks.
+Jira provides different types of reports, as shown in the below screenshot.

-Jira has the capabilities to identify the repetitive tasks and progress as well as it also helps to calculate the team’s time and effort.
-Jira allows us to customize the automation rules as per our requirement such as email trigger after completion of task etc as shown below screenshot.
+Jira can identify repetitive tasks and progress as well as it also helps to calculate the team’s time and effort.
+Jira allows us to customize the automation rules as per our requirement, such as email trigger after completion of the task, etc., as shown below screenshot.

 Now let’s see how we can create a new project in Jira as follows.